romz-pl/romzdb/README.md

 11. There is an extensive set of tests written in Google test format.

+## Literature

-12. The project romzdb is based on:
+The project romzdb is based on:

-a.
-RedBase project from Stanford University
+1. RedBase project from Stanford University
    See https://web.stanford.edu/class/cs346/2015/redbase.html

-b.
-Book: "Database Management Systems" by Raghu Ramakrishnan and Johannes Gehrke http://pages.cs.wisc.edu/~dbbook/ and associated MiniBase project with tis book http://pages.cs.wisc.edu/~dbbook/openAccess/Minibase/minibase.html
+2. Book: "Database Management Systems" by Raghu Ramakrishnan and Johannes Gehrke http://pages.cs.wisc.edu/~dbbook/ and associated MiniBase project with tis book http://pages.cs.wisc.edu/~dbbook/openAccess/Minibase/minibase.html

-c.
-Book: "Fundamentals of Database Systems" by Ramez Elmasri and Shamkant B. Navathe
+3. Book: "Fundamentals of Database Systems" by Ramez Elmasri and Shamkant B. Navathe

-d.
-Book: "Database System Concepts" by Abraham Silberschatz, Henry Korth, S. Sudarshan
+4. Book: "Database System Concepts" by Abraham Silberschatz, Henry Korth, S. Sudarshan

-e.
-Paper: "Principles of Database Buffer Management" by WOLFGANG EFFELSBERG and THEO HAERDER ACM Transactions on Database Systems, Vol. 9, No. 4, December 1984, Pages 560-595.
+5. Paper: "Principles of Database Buffer Management" by WOLFGANG EFFELSBERG and THEO HAERDER ACM Transactions on Database Systems, Vol. 9, No. 4, December 1984, Pages 560-595.

+## Compilation

-13. In order to compile, do the following:
+In order to compile, do the following:
   - cd 3rdparty/googletest
   - make gtest.a
   - cd ../..